100 Good Skills to Put on a Resume [Complete Guide]

 • Organization

-Like hard skills, you can also learn how to develop soft skills, although it’s significantly harder.
+Like hard skills, you can also learn how to develop soft skills, but it’s significantly harder.

-While you can acquire computer skills through a technical course, you’ll need to work much harder to develop, say, your communication skills.
+While you can acquire computer skills through a technical course, you’ll need to put in a lot more effort to develop your communication skills.

-In the workplace, for example, you’d need to practice active listening , learn how to notice nonverbal cues, and practice your oral communication skills as much as possible.
+For example, you would need to practice active listening in the workplace, learn how to notice nonverbal cues and practice your oral communication skills as much as possible to improve.

 best soft skills

-Here are the two main differences between hard skills and soft skills:
+There are three main differences between hard skills and soft skills.

 • How you obtain them.
-You can obtain hard skills through work experience , education, training, and certification.
-Soft skills, on the other hand, can be gained through life experience, both on and off work.
+You can obtain hard skills through work experience , education, training, and certifications.
+Soft skills, on the other hand, can be gained through life experience, both in and out of work.

 • How you use them.
-You apply hard skills directly to the job, whereas soft skills come into play indirectly and may often complement your hard skills.
+While you apply hard skills directly to the job, soft skills usually come into play indirectly and may often complement your hard skills.
 For example, you may be a communicative marketer or an office manager with great leadership qualities.

 Why Should You List Skills on Your Resume?

-The skills section is one of the 3 most important resume sections , with the other two being work experience and education sections.
+The skills section is one of the two most important resume sections , with the other being your work experience.

 skills section in a resume

-Well, not exactly.
-The process of putting skills on your resume is a bit more nuanced than that, and we’re going to tell you why.
+In reality, though, putting skills on your resume the right way is a bit more nuanced than that, and here’s why:

 ats skills in a resume